 About This Species

-Native to China, Tree of Heaven is a deciduous tree that became popular in BC with gardeners for its rapid growth and interesting foliage.
+Tree of heaven (Ailanthus, Varnish tree) is a deciduous tree that became popular in BC with gardeners for its rapid growth and interesting foliage.
+It is native to China and Taiwan.
 It produces by seed and by division and can sprout nearly anywhere – it is tolerant to a wide range of environmental condition.
 It is described as foul-smelling and now considered a weedy, invasive species that crowds out other plants.

 How to Identify